By W.R. (Bat) Masterson in 1907

 The Earp party were all tried for the killing, and after a preliminary examination lasting several weeks, during which more than a hundred witnesses were examined, they were all exonerated.
 There were at this time two other outlaw bands in the country, who, when they heard of the killing of the McLaury brothers and Billy Clanton, swore to wipe out the Earp family and all their friends.

-They had no notion; however, of giving the Earps any more battles in the open.
+They had no notion, however, of giving the Earps any more battles in the open.
 In the future, killings would be done from ambush, and the first one to get potted by this guerrilla system of warfare was Virgil Earp, the City Marshal.
-As he was crossing one of the most prominent corners in Tombstone one night he was fired upon by someone not then known, but who was afterward learned to be “Curly Bill,” who was concealed behind the walls of a building that was then in course of construction on one of the corners.
+As he was crossing one of the most prominent corners in Tombstone one night, he was fired upon by someone not then known, but who was afterward learned to be “Curly Bill,” who was concealed behind the walls of a building that was then in course of construction on one of the corners.
 A shotgun loaded with buckshot was the weapon used.
 Most of the charge struck Vergil in the left arm between the shoulder and elbow, shattering the bone in a frightful manner.
 One or two other shots hit him but caused no serious injury.
 He was soon able to be about again but never had any use afterward of his left arm.
-As a matter, of course, the shock he sustained when the buckshot hit him caused him to fall, and the would-be assassin, thinking he had turned the trick successfully, made his escape in the dark to the foot-hills.
+The shock he sustained when the buckshot hit him caused him to fall, and the would-be assassin, thinking he had turned the trick successfully, made his escape in the dark to the foothills.
 The next to get murdered was Morgan Earp, who was shot through a window one night while playing a game of pin-pool with a friend.

 Of course, Wyatt had to let him go for the time being and was getting ready to start out on another expedition when he received word from Tucson that Frank Stillwell and Ike Clanton were there.
-Wyatt and Doc Holliday immediately started for Benson, where they took the train for Tucson which was about sixty miles farther south.
-Both were armed with shotguns, and just before the train came to a stop at the Tucson station, Wyatt and Holliday, from the platform of the rear coach saw Clanton and Stillwell standing on the depot platform.
-They immediately jumped off and started for the depot, intending to kill them both, but they were seen coming by the quarry who had evidently been made aware of Earps’ movements and were on the lookout at the station.
+Wyatt and Doc Holliday immediately started for Benson, where they took the train for Tucson, which was about sixty miles farther south.
+Both were armed with shotguns, and just before the train stopped at the Tucson station, Wyatt and Holliday, from the platform of the rear coach, saw Clanton and Stillwell standing on the depot platform.
+They immediately jumped off and started for the depot, intending to kill them both, but they were seen coming by the quarry, who had evidently been made aware of Earps’ movements and were on the lookout at the station.
 Clanton and Stillwell started to run as soon as they saw Wyatt and Holliday approaching, Stillwell down the railroad track and Clanton towards town.
 Wyatt and Holliday immediately gave chase to Stillwell and succeeded after a short run in overtaking him.
 He threw up his hands and begged not to be killed, but it was too late.
 Besides, Wyatt had given instructions that no prisoners should be taken, so they riddled his body with buckshot and left it lay where it fell, just as they had the Mexican.
 Wyatt and Holliday then returned to Tombstone, thinking there might still be a chance to get a crack at Pete Spence, but the latter still clung to the jail.

 Defying the Sheriff of Tombstone